forwards/surveys-public/survey-forms/useR2021/useR2021_demographics_survey_questions.md

 ## Involvement in useR!

 ### The useR!
-2020 programme includes breakout sessions, keynotes, an R Core panel, pre-recorded videos and online tutorials.
+2021 programme includes keynotes, regular talks, elevator pitches, panels and incubators, and tutorials.
 How many useR!
-2020 contributions have you watched or attended during July?
+2021 sessions did you attend to?

 Choose one of the following answers
 Please choose only one of the following:
+AST: DO WE KEEP THIS COUNT?
 0
 1 - 2
 3 - 5